 A fixed-rate mortgage, true to its name, locks your interest rate for the length of the loan.
 You won’t need to worry about your rate changing with the economy.
-That means your principal and interest payments won’t change, either.
+That means your principal and interest portions of your monthly mortgage payment won’t change, either.

 An adjustable-rate loan has a variable rate that can go up or down at different times during the life of the loan.
 There’s a host of different types of ARMs, each of which carry their own potential risk and reward.